liuqx315/Multiscale-pattern/doc/guide/source/Mathematics.rst

 solution :math:`y`, since we assume that each of the above systems are linear.

-At present, for DIRK and ARK problems using the Newton nonlinear iterations, the type of linear solver (dense, band, or iterative) for the Newton systems :math:`{\mathcal A}\delta = -G` must match the type of linear solver used for these mass-matrix systems, since :math:`M` is included inside :math:`{\mathcal A}`.
+At present, for DIRK and ARK problems using a dense or band solver for the Newton nonlinear iterations, the type of linear solver (dense or band) for the Newton systems :math:`{\mathcal A}\delta = -G` must match the type of linear solver used for these mass-matrix systems, since :math:`M` is included inside :math:`{\mathcal A}`.
 When direct methods (dense and band) are employed, the user must supply a routine to compute :math:`M` in either dense or band form to match the structure of :math:`{\mathcal A}`, using either the routine :c:func:`ARKDlsDenseMassFn()` or :c:func:`ARKDlsBandMassFn()`.
 When iterative methods are used, a routine must be supplied to perform the mass-matrix-vector product, :math:`Mv`, through a call to the routine